etlbox/etlbox.website/newdoks/content/en/privacy-policy/index.md

 ---
-title: "Privacy Policy"
+title: "Privacy Policy & Legal information"
-description: "We do not use cookies and we do not collect any personal data."
+description: "We do not collect any personal data - and we are an official company in Berlin, Germany."
-date: 2020-08-27T19:23:18+02:00
-lastmod: 2020-08-27T19:23:18+02:00
-draft: true
+draft: false
 images: []
 ---

+## Legal Information

+ETLBox Office is a company located and registered in Berlin, Germany.

+{{< nowrap-code >}}
+ETLBox Office Andreas Lennartz
+Landsberger Str.
+218
+12623 Berlin
+Germany

+VAT Number: DE333985271

+Phone: +49 30 72621 1087
+E-Mail: mail&commat;etlbox&period;net
+{{< /nowrap-code >}}

+## Privacy Policy

-__TLDR__: We do not use cookies and we do not collect any personal data.
+We respect your privacy.
+We do not use cookies and we do not collect any personal data.

-## Website visitors
+### Website visitors

 - No personal information is collected.
 - No information is stored in the browser.